-Prior to joining ProterixBio, Brett Masters served as VP of Engineering at Midé Technology Corporation.
+Prior to joining ProterixBio, Brett Masters served as VP of Engineering at Midé Technology Corporation, now a Hutchinson Company.
 Dr. Masters joined Midé in early 1997 and the role of VP of Engineering in 1998.

 Dr. Masters’ educational background includes a Doctor of Science, a Master of Science, and a Bachelor of Science in Aeronautics and Astronautics from the Massachusetts Institute of Technology.
 Prior to this, Dr. Masters attended the University of Auckland in his homeland of New Zealand.